-The filename entry can be the name of the file, the relative pathname of the file, the full pathname of the file, or a list of filenames.
+The filename entry can be the name of the file, the relative pathname of the file, the full pathname of the file, or a list of file names.
 The format you use depends on where the file is located in relation to your current directory.
+See the rm(1) reference page for a complete description of the command.